kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 ### Success Criteria
 - A Google Slides deck exists containing exactly 6 slides.
-- The "Target Audience" slide features a unique, AI-generated image of "college students on a university campus" (not a stock photo or clipart).
+- The "Target Audience" slide features a unique, AI-generated image of "college students on a university campus" (not a stock photo or clip art).
 - The "Market Validation" slide contains a chart or visualization that accurately represents the data summary created in Challenge 2.

 ### Tips